niieani/puppeteer-intercept-and-modify-requests/README.md

 ## Usage Examples

-Here's an example of how to use the `RequestInterceptionManager` to intercept and modify a request:
+Here's an example of how to use the `RequestInterceptionManager` to intercept and modify a request and a response:

 ```ts
 import puppeteer from 'puppeteer'